JCMexplains/writing-for-success-2023/textbook.md

 for websites, and so forth.
 - Ask your professor whether they have particular standards they want you to follow.

-## 13.3 Creating a References Section
+## 13.3 Creating A References Section

 **Learning Objective**